 Marble floors were also common, and frequently paired with marble vanity tops, and even carved marble sinks.
-Other stones and stone tiles include slate and limestone, which would have been common for bath floor of the period, and granite which was much less common, but still used.
+Other stones and stone tiles include slate and limestone, which would have been common for bath floors of the period, and granite which was much less common but still used.
 Stone tiles in these materials are just as authentic, and often considerably less expensive.

 Some varieties, such as granite, are practically indestructible, while others are vulnerable to scratching, cracking, and other wear.
 (Imperfections, however, may make a stone floor more attractive.)
-Some stones commonly used for countertops, such as soapstone, are too soft for used on a floor.
-Others such as travertine, tend to show staining and discoloration fairly quickly
+Some stones commonly used for countertops, such as soapstone, are too soft for use as a floor.
+Others such as travertine, tend to show staining and discoloration fairly quickly.

 In Victorian times, stone floors would be oiled or waxed.
-Today's modern stone sealants would work as well, last longer, and require re-application less frequently.
-Some tile makers offer tiles that look like slate and stone, but have a ceramic glaze which never needs sealing and is virtually maintenance free other than brooming and an occasional light mopping.
+Today's modern stone sealants would work as well, last longer, and require reapplication less frequently.
+Some tile makers offer tiles that look like slate and stone but have a ceramic glaze that never needs sealing and is virtually maintenance-free other than brooming and an occasional light mopping.

 Wall Treatments in the Victorian Bathroom

 By far the favored material was glazed ceramic tile.
-Easily cleaned and very sanitary, it was regularly used on floors, but also on walls as wainscots up to five feet from the floor.
-(Although tiles from floor to ceiling are often a feature of reproduction Victorian baths, they seldom appeared in actual period baths).
-The most common color was some variation of white — from bright appliance white to some of the warmer egg shell whites and ivories.
+Easily cleaned and very sanitary, it was regularly used on floors but also on walls as wainscots up to five feet from the floor.
+Today, tiles from floor to ceiling are often a feature of reproduction Victorian baths.
+The most common color was some variation of white — from bright appliance white to some of the warmer eggshell whites and ivories.

-If tile was not used, beadboard would be the second choice.
-When painted with the new ready-mixed paints then coming on th market, beadboard would have been nearly as sanitary as tile.
+If tile was not used, wood wainscot, usually beadboard, would be the second choice.
+When painted with the new ready-mixed paints then coming on the market, beadboard would have been nearly as sanitary as tile.

 Walls above the wainscot were usually painted.
 And this was not the nearly foolproof process it is today.

-Commercial paints were usually far more complex chemically than traditonal paints.
+Commercial paints were usually far more complex chemically than traditional paints.
 More ingredients were been added to the simple three-part mix of pigment, oil, and turpentine.
 Fillers or extenders such as clay and chalk were included to make oil paints flow better and hide more completely.
 Drying agents such as cobalt compounds helped paint dry faster.
 The drying rate of linseed oil paints was relatively rapid at first, drying to the touch within one or two days.
-But it continues to dry over decades to a point of eventual brittleness.
-Chemical agents that help the paint stay flexible longer were introduced.
+But it continues to dry over the decades to a point of eventual brittleness.
+Chemical agents that helped the paint remain flexible were introduced by the 1890s.